 The Bureau worked with a journalist who visited the targeted village of al Yakla five days after the raid and talked to nine of the survivors.
-We collected the names and ages of all 25 civilians killed as reported by those who live there, see here.
+We collected the names of 25 civilians killed as reported by those who live there, see here.
 Human Rights Watch said the names matched the ones it collected, referencing the Bureau's work.
 Nine of those killed were under 13, including a baby of three months.
 Eight women were killed, including one who was heavily pregnant.
 Seven more women and children were injured.
 A Pentagon official told NBC News on February 28 that the Pentagon did not dispute these numbers.

 |1.||Asma Fahad Ali al Ameri||3 months|

 |3.||Halima Hussein al Aifa al Ameri||5 years|

 |7.||Nawar Anwar al Awlaqi||8 years|

 AQAP say 14 “of its men” were killed in the clash, including six villagers.
 The youngest was 17, the oldest 80.

 Pentagon spokesperson Captain Jeff Davis confirmed women were killed in the operation but said they were combatants.
 “The [female fighters] ran to pre-established positions as if they’d trained to be ready and trained to be combatants and engage with us.
 So, some of the enemy killed in combat are in fact female,” he said.